By Mike Case

 A view of Station Lunar Module (LM) and the Lunar Module Pilot (LMP) as Charles M. Duke, Jr., honors the flag, the nation and the American people in this salute to the Stars and Stripes in April 1972.

-However, there are five other American flags on the Moon left by later Apollo missions.
-Scientists aren’t sure what condition they are in, but there is some evidence that at least one is still standing.
+Most people are familiar with the first American flag that was planted on the moon by Neil Armstrong during the Apollo 11 mission in July 1969.
+However, there are actually five other American flags on the moon left by later Apollo missions.
+After decades of exposure to harsh solar radiation and extreme temperatures, scientists aren’t sure what condition they are in, but there is some evidence that at least one is still standing.
 Unfortunately, the Apollo 11 flag is probably not one of them.

 Flag of the U.S. Army authorized by President Eisenhower in 1956.